RL & Alignment

 from your terminal.

 Collect human preference data from real annotators — not synthetic labels — with proper methodology built in.
 You don't need another annotation platform with a dashboard you'll never open.
-Candor runs from your terminal and feeds results straight into your training pipeline.
+The signal flows back as labelled training data.

 >Terminal